 - Spend time and money on others.
 People who give back and help others who are less fortunate often say they get back more than they give.

 The holiday season is the ideal time for kids to calculate the Does It Make Sense score for items on their wish list.
-The DIMS score, created by GiftingSense.org, teaches kids the true value of a possible purchase by having them thoughtfully consider how much they’ll really use and appreciate something before they ask for it.
+The DIMS score, created by GiftingSense.org, teaches kids the true value of a possible purchase.
+It helps them thoughtfully consider how much they’ll really use and appreciate something before they ask for it.

 Wishing all of our clients, colleagues, friends and families a very Happy Holidays and a healthy and prosperous New Year!